 “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolves.
 You will recognize them by their fruits.”
 Matthew 7:15-16

 The Lord Jesus saw through their shiny outer layer, right to their evil hearts.
 He sees them as well today and so can you if you allow the Spirit of the Lord to instruct you.
-The truth of who they are beneath can not be hidden to those who walk in His Spirit.
+The truth of who they are beneath can not be hidden from those who walk in His Spirit.
 Their rotten fruit will become obvious.

 “Are grapes gathered from thornbushes or figs from thistles?
 So, every healthy tree bears good fruit, but the diseased tree bears bad fruit.
 A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will recognize them by their fruits.”
 Matthew 7:16-20